OPC Studio User's Guide and Reference

 Referencing the Components (COM)

-Client and Subscriber Development > Development Fundamentals > Referencing the Components (COM)
+Fundamentals > Development Fundamentals > Referencing the Components (COM)

 Your application first needs to reference the OPC Data Client-COM or OPC Data Client-UA for COM components in order to use the functionality contained in them.
 How this is done depends on the language and tool you are using.